 Khao Yai is the go-to for those who do not crave for sandy toes and beachy woes, but rather favour the green embrace of the mountains.
+But there are also boutique hotels in Khao Yai to check out.

 Long known as a peaceful destination to cool off and immerse oneself in nature, the UNESCO World Heritage Site has plenty to offer in terms of serenity and exploration, between spotting wildlife at the Khao Yai National Park or admiring the mountain views pre-nap.
 It’s a place where you could go chasing waterfalls or go wine-tasting at the vineyards, and it’s a place where you’ll find many a natural wonder.

 If you too seek this kind of adventure that strays a little from the mainstream (not everybody likes to be a beach bum), Khao Yai may just hit that spot for you.
 Here, we’ve put together a few of our favourite boutique hotels to check in to.
-Consider it your next best cool getaway from the city.

 [Hero & Featured Image Credit: Hotel Labaris]